Æon Flux: Development

 Some authors consider the title a reference to the Gnostic notion of an Aeon, noting the influence in the use of a demiurge in one episode, and that the relationship between the main characters parallels the Valentinian notion of a syzygy.
 Peter Chung, the creator, says the main character's name "started out just being the name of the cartoon and then eventually it stuck, so that's her name."
 The character Æon Flux was not meant to be part of the series, but MTV pushed to keep her in it, despite Æon dying at the end of the first batch of shorts.
-Chung intended the cartoon to be a reaction to heroic Hollywood action films, not as a spoof, but rather as a way to make the audience wonder about the wider context of these action heroes and evoke thought. Æon Flux is therefore notable as one of the few American adult animated series to be a drama rather than a comedy, as well as one of the only such series to air for more than one season.
+Chung intended the cartoon to be a reaction to heroic Hollywood action films, not as a spoof, but rather as a way to make the audience wonder about the wider context of these action heroes and evoke thought. Æon Flux is therefore notable as the first American adult animated series to be a drama rather than a comedy.

 One peculiarity of the early shorts is the violent death of Æon Flux, which occurs in each installment.
 According to the commentary by Peter Chung in the 2005 DVD release, she dies in every short episode after the initial six-part pilot because he never intended to make more episodes and felt the best solution was to have her keep dying; by contrast, she only "dies" once in the half-hour series.
 Often her death is caused by fate, while other times she dies due to her own incompetence.
-One of the half-hour episodes, "A Last Time for Everything," ends with the original Æon being killed and replaced by an identical clone.
-(In the episode "Chronophasia," Æon is apparently killed repeatedly by a monstrous baby, but the reality of these events is ambiguous.
-In "Ether Drift Theory," Æon is suspended indefinitely in an inanimate state, but remains technically alive.)
+One of the half-hour episodes, "A Last Time for Everything", ends with the original Æon being killed and replaced by an identical clone.
+(In the episode "Chronophasia", Æon is apparently killed repeatedly by a monstrous baby, but the reality of these events is ambiguous.
+In "Ether Drift Theory", Æon is suspended indefinitely in an inanimate state, but remains technically alive.)